bioinfo-pf-curie/as-mapping/reads_simulation/single_end/README.md

 **PARAMETER** | **DESCRIPTION**
 ------------- | ---------------
-main_out      | Directory where generated genome will be stored vcf_outdir    | sub-directory with all the generated VCF files fasta_outdir  | sub-directory with all the generated FASTA files tmp_outdir    | sub-directory with all the generated temporary files
+main_out      | Directory where generated files (genomes, vcf...) will be stored vcf_outdir    | sub-directory with all the generated VCF files fasta_outdir  | sub-directory with all the generated FASTA files tmp_outdir    | sub-directory with all the generated temporary files